 (2) Such drains and fittings shall be made and attached and be supplied with water according to such plans and directions as the local government shall deem proper for effectually carrying off all impurities from the land.

-[Section 72 inserted by No. 38 of 1933 s.
-29 and 42; amended by No. 14 of 1996 s.
+[Section 72 inserted: No. 38 of 1933 s.
+29 and 42; amended: No. 14 of 1996 s.
 4.]

 73. Notice to owner or occupier to carry out installation of fittings